PART IV. ADMINISTRATION

 View entire Article as PDF

-All applications for permits, variances or other approvals, as required by this article, shall be in writing filed in the office of the Planning Manager and upon a form prescribed by and furnished by the Planning Manager.
+All applications for permits, design review, conditional use permits, variances or other approvals, as required by this article, shall be filed with the Community Development Department upon a form prescribed and furnished by the Community Development Director.
 The application shall contain a description of the property involved sufficient to identify it precisely, its street address, if any, a statement of all facts upon which the applicant relies if such is required, a statement of or reference to the reasons for the filing of the application, and a specific reference to the law, and section thereof, to which the application pertains.
 The application shall include a statement indicating whether the proposed project is located on a site which is included on any of the lists specified in Government Code Section 65962.5 relating to hazardous waste.
 Each application shall be verified by the owner or the owner's authorized agent or lessee of the property involved. (§5, Ord.
 2106, eff.
-1/6/12)
+1/6/12; §4, Ord.
+2239, eff.
+7/5/24)

 10-2.4.202 Application Fee.